-Winning and loosing lose their relevance when it comes to spreading smiles across the faces of those you love.
+Winning and losing lose their relevance when it comes to spreading smiles across the faces of those you love.

 Religion not only teaches us how to worship our God but also gives us a reason to fight.

-When two people suffer a loss of the same magnitutde, a silent touch consoles more than words.
+When two people suffer a loss of the same magnitude, a silent touch consoles more than words.